CASFRI/PostgreSQL-Table-Translation-Framework/README.md

     * e.g. NothingInt()

 * **GeoIntersectionText**(geometry the_geom, text intersectSchemaName, text intersectTableName, geometry geoCol, text returnCol, text method)
     * Returns a text value from an intersecting polygon.
-If multiple polygons intersect, the value from the polygon with the largest area can be returned by specifying method='area'; the lowest intersecting value can be returned using method='lowestVal', or the highest value can be returned using method='highestVal'.
-The 'lowestVal' and 'highestVal' methods only work when returnCol is numeric.
+If multiple polygons intersect, the value from the polygon with the largest area can be returned by specifying method='GREATEST_AREA'; the lowest intersecting value can be returned using method='LOWEST_VALUE', or the highest value can be returned using method='HIGHEST_VALUE'.
+The 'LOWEST_VALUE' and 'HIGHEST_VALUE' methods only work when returnCol is numeric.
-    * e.g. GeoIntersectionText(POLYGON, public, intersect_tab, intersect_geo, TYPE, area)
+    * e.g. GeoIntersectionText(POLYGON, public, intersect_tab, intersect_geo, TYPE, GREATEST_AREA)

 * **GeoIntersectionDouble**(geometry the_geom, text intersectSchemaName, text intersectTableName, geometry geoCol, numeric returnCol, text method)
     * Returns a double precision value from an intersecting polygon.
 Parameters are the same as **GeoIntersectionText**.
-    * e.g. GeoIntersectionText(POLYGON, public, intersect_tab, intersect_geo, LENGTH, highestVal)
+    * e.g. GeoIntersectionText(POLYGON, public, intersect_tab, intersect_geo, LENGTH, HIGHEST_VALUE)

-* **GeoIntersectionInt**
+* **GeoIntersectionInt**(geometry the_geom, text intersectSchemaName, text intersectTableName, geometry geoCol, numeric returnCol, text method)
     * Returns an integer value from an intersecting polygon.
 Parameters are the same as **GeoIntersectionText**.
-    * e.g. GeoIntersectionText(POLYGON, public, intersect_tab, intersect_geo, YEAR, lowestVal)
+    * e.g. GeoIntersectionText(POLYGON, public, intersect_tab, intersect_geo, YEAR, LOWEST_VALUE)

+* **GeoMakeValid**(geometry the_geom)
+    * Returns a valid geometry column.
+If geometry cannot be validated, returns NULL.
+    * e.g. GeoMakeValid(POLYGON)

 # Adding Custom Helper Functions
 Additional helper functions can be written in PL/pgSQL.
 They must follow the following conventions: